I help organizations and leaders find their voice and share their message.

 I then spent some time in Japan, writing and podcasting at the Okinawa Institute of Science and Technology, a position that built on my work as a writer and editor in London and Barcelona.

-During the pandemic, I worked remotely for the Royal College of Pediatrics, writing about the consequences of the pandemic on young people.
-This work was immensely fulfilling.
+During the pandemic, I worked remotely for the Royal College of Pediatrics, writing about the consequences of the pandemic on young people on behalf of British medical doctors.

 After lockdown, I spent some time with the Alfred P. Sloan Foundation in New York.
 There, I launched a new platform and print magazine to showcase the work of the foundation’s talented grantees.

-Most recently, I’ve been working with Resolve, a global health NGO founded by President Obama’s appointed CDC director Dr. Tom Frieden.
+Most recently, I’ve been working with Resolve, a global health organization founded by former CDC director Dr. Tom Frieden.
 Here, I lead communications on preventing epidemics.

 I have a background in management consulting where I worked as a business analyst for the C-suite of six multinationals.
 I also served as the executive assistant to a tech startup CEO.

-Get in touch if you’d like to collaborate:
+Get in touch if you’d like to connect:

 chris k richardson [at] gmail [dot] com